 Your St. Luke’s nurses are among the very best in the United States.
 Our Boise and Meridian hospitals, St. Luke's Cancer Institute locations, and Treasure Valley clinics are designated Magnet facilities — the gold standard for nursing excellence.

-At Magnet facilities, low nurse-to-patient ratios are the rule, which helps ensure that nurses have adequate time to give all patients the special care they deserve.
-This means our patients and their families receive award-winning care that is compassionate, patient-centered, and always reaching for a higher standard.
+At Magnet facilities, lower nurse-to-patient ratios are common, which helps ensure that nurses have adequate time to give patients the special care they deserve.
+This means St. Luke’s patients and their families receive award-winning care that is compassionate, patient-centered, and always reaching for a higher standard.

 The Magnet Program provides a framework to recognize the highest level of nursing quality in: